distractedm1nd/prism/README.md

 ## 🌔 Documentation

 This project is strongly inspired by the scientific papers about [Transparency Dictionaries with Succinct Proofs of Correct Operation](https://eprint.iacr.org/2021/1263.pdf), [CONIKS](https://eprint.iacr.org/2014/1004.pdf) and [Certificate Transparency](https://datatracker.ietf.org/doc/draft-laurie-rfc6962-bis/).
 For detailed background information regarding the basics of the project, we invite you to have a look at our [documentation](https://thesis.sebastianpusch.de).
-It contains both cryptographic basics and the more advanced concepts that make Deimos possible.
+It contains both cryptographic basics and the more advanced concepts that make Prism possible.